 There was so much head-smacking and so many screams of “Bushta, Bushta!” at the table that night that it was hard to carry on a conversation, but I did speak with Salvatore’s wife, who seemed to be very nervous about living so close to what is probably the most famous volcano in the world.
 At one point she asked, in Italian of course, “When will Vesuvio erupt again?”
 Of course no one knows this, but after some red wine and a good meal I playfully responded with, “Forse cento anni… o forse domani!”
 (Maybe in 100 years or maybe tomorrow!)
 Her eyes widened and I instantly realized that I had made a big mistake joking about this issue with her.
 Throughout the rest of the evening, amidst more shouts of “Bushta, Bushta!” and the never ending smacking of heads, she would look over at me and ask, “Domani?
 Veramente?”
 (Tomorrow?
 Really?)
 At that point I wanted to smack myself on the head for giving this poor woman a case of paranoia regarding the eruption of Vesuvius!

 And then there is my American friend Brent, who moved to Italy 25 years ago and almost single-handedly restored a 1,000 year old stone house into a lavish and magical B & B on the quiet, non-touristy side of Tuscany.
 He and his partner then started a goat farm and began to make a name for themselves in producing top notch goat cheese.
 Every time I visited he would entertain me with hilarious stories of the problems he had with unreliable farmhands or insane Italian bureaucracy.
 He once said he planned to write a book about his adventures in Italy, and intended to wipe away the glitzy Hollywood image of Tuscany by calling the book, “The Sun Doesn’t Always Shine in Tuscany”.
-He has since moved back to the U.S., to start an equally successful goat farm in upstate New York, and though I am happy for his success, Tuscany has never been quite the same for me since he left.
+He has since moved back to the U.S., to start an equally successful business, Lime Kiln Farm in upstate New York, and though I am happy for his success, Tuscany has never been quite the same for me since he left.

 This year, despite the fact that I have lived in California for 35 years, I sent more Christmas cards to addresses in Italy than within California.
 Travel has always offered endless rewards for me: adventure, novelty, rejuvenation, a greater sense of confidence.
 But on that first visit to Italy almost 20 years ago, in my wildest imaginings I could never have guessed how deep my connection to this country and its people would be, or that over the years I would gradually assemble a whole new family who make me feel welcomed, accepted and genuinely loved, even when I’m almost 6,000 miles away from “home”.